lukiwieser/racetrack/README.md

 #### Complex Racetrack

-Next we analyze the rewards on a more complex racetrack (random track with seed 42).
+Next, we analyze the rewards on a more complex racetrack (random track with seed 42).

 ![reward-per-episode-training-progress-tr-42](docs/reward-per-episode-training-progress-tr-42.png)